Taeim-Kwon/bios-611-project/README.md

 # Report

-To build a final report which has analysis of the dataset including figures, run this code in the RStudio terminal which is set to /home/rstudio/project as a directory:
+To build a final report which has analysis of the dataset including figures, run this code in the RStudio terminal which should you set to /home/rstudio/project as a directory:
 ```
 cd project/
 make report.html